December’s best savings accounts paying high interest after the Budget

 Best accounts for specific circumstances

-Two additional ones to note which aren’t quite as easy-access for everybody:
+Two additional ones to note that aren’t quite as easy access for everybody:

 Investec’s one-year fix offers 4.5 per cent and you have seven days after opening it to put your money in.